Skarkos

 Skarkos (Σκάρκος) is an early Bronze Age settlement on the island of Ios in Greece.
 Owing to its well preserved state, Skarkos is one of the most important prehistoric sites in the Aegean and especially the Cyclades.

 Geography

 Ios, with one of the most sheltered natural harbours in the Cyclades, is located at the crossroads of Cycladic maritime routes.
-The settlement of Skarkos is situated on a hill in the middle of the west side of Ios, in proximity to the island's most fertile plains and to its harbour.
+The settlement of Skarkos is situated on a hill near the west coast of Ios, just outside the main town (Chora).

 Excavations

 Skarkos was systematically excavated during the years 1984-1997.
 The excavations have been carried out in the north and east sides of the hill.
 They have brought to light an important early Cycladic settlement (mid-3rd millennium BC) in an exceptionally good state of preservation (two-storey buildings, four-metre-high walls), and an overlying late middle/early late Bronze Age cemetery (mid-2nd millennium BC).
 The settlement covers an area of 1.1 hectares and is the largest and best preserved site of the Keros-Syros culture, estimated to have been home to between 200 and 300 people.